Millett Field: Local ballpark years (1950–1979)

-After the closing of the Timber League, baseball competitions were still held at the park into the 1970s, including amateur and semi-pro leagues, a local Babe Ruth League, girl's softball, and high school district tournaments.
-A Timber League revival began in 1954 though no further league games would be played at the ballpark after 1956.

-A demand for lighting at the ballpark began in earnest in 1936 with local fundraisers being held to help pay the costs of the equipment.
+A demand for stronger lighting at the ballpark began in earnest after the flood lights were erected in 1936.
 Despite continuing community efforts to raise funds, headway on the project did not emerge until 1952 when poles for the lighting were installed.
 The completed lighting of the field was celebrated with a dedication program in July 1953 after a strong final push to gather proceeds to complete the task.
+The Chehalis Bearcat high school baseball team played their first night game at the field in May 1954 against crosstown rivals, the Centralia Tigers.
+Despite the popularity of the ballpark, it was often plagued by flooding, being underwater especially in 1954 and 1961, as well as notoriously known for large quantities of mosquitos.

+After the closing of the Timber League, baseball competitions were still held at the park into the 1970s, including amateur and semi-pro leagues, a local Babe Ruth League, girls' softball, and high school district tournaments.
+A Timber League revival began in 1954 though no further league games were played at the ballpark after the late 1950s.
+A new fence was built in 1958 and deemed too close to home plate, with eleven home runs hit in just one week's worth of semi-pro games.

+Due to a railroad strike, Millett Field hosted the 1956 Northwest Regional Babe Ruth tournament that was originally planned to be held in Cheyenne, Wyoming.
+The stadium was overhauled in two days to provide an electric scoreboard, additional bleachers, and preventative measures against non-paying spectators from viewing the games.
+A team representing Portland, Oregon won the championship, led by future Major League All-Star, Mickey Lolich.

 Closure and repurpose (1979–present)

 After the construction of ballfields at Recreation Park (1954) and Stan Hedwall Park (1972) in Chehalis, use of Millett Field began to decline.
 The grandstand and bleachers were taken down in 1979 and the playing field eventually grew over.
-The ballfield area was fenced off and closed in the mid-1990s during an ecological cleanup of a nearby factory.
+The ballfield area was fenced off and officially closed in the mid-1990s during an ecological cleanup of a nearby factory and the surrounding area.
+Due to a flood in November 1986, approximately 10,000 gallons of pentachlorophenol, a protentional carcinogenic chemical used in the process of treating lumber, was leaked into the field and nearby neighborhood.
+The remediation was completed in 1996.

 The tennis courts became unkempt and an unauthorized but tolerated skate park was built on the concrete pads but was eventually removed in 2001.
 Nearby residents raised funds to convert the tennis courts to a fenced basketball court in the early 2000s, completing the project in 2004.
 An attempt in 2006 to consider the land surplus for use as a flood mitigation tool did not materialize, however a playground area, built with the cooperation of a local fitness club and the city was unveiled that year.

 A plaque on the tennis court enclosure, and one remaining light pole, are the only visible reminders of the field's baseball past.